Cairo Metro: Operations

 The middle two cars (4th and 5th) of each train have been reserved for women since 1989 (the 5th car becomes mixed-use after 21:00).
-There are blue signs at every station that signify the position of these cars.
+There are blue signs (pink on the first and second lines) at every station that signify the position of these cars.
 These cars are used as an option for women who do not wish to ride with men in the same car; however, women can still ride other cars freely.
 This policy was introduced to the protection of women from sexual harassment by men.

 Cairo Metro operates from 05:00 to 01:00 (except during Ramadan, when it operates from 05:00 to 02:00), with the remaining hours reserved for maintenance work.

 The ticket price was £E1 for each journey, regardless of distance.
 The Ministry of Transportation agreed to double the ticket prices, starting from Friday 24 March 2017, costing £E2 for the normal ticket, £E1.5 for the ticket of the minor, £E1 for the special needs ticket after formerly costing £E1, £E0.75 and £E0.5, respectively.
 Again on 10 May 2018, the ministry of transportation agreed to raise the ticket prices to be £E3 for 9 stops, £E5 for 16 stops and £E7 for more than 16 stops.
 As of July 2020, 9 stops cost £E5, 16 stops cost £E7, and rides exceeding 16 stops cost £E10.

 Network

 Line 1

-Line 1 (blue) is the oldest line of the Cairo Metro, with its first 29 km segment having opened in 1987.
+Line 1 (blue) is the oldest line of the Cairo Metro and the first metro to open in Africa and the Middle East, with its first 29 km segment having opened in 1987.
 The line is 44 km long and serves 35 stations.
-This line carries trains with 3 units (9 train cars), which have a headway of 3:30 to 4 minutes, and a maximum speed of 80 km/h.
+This line carries trains with 3 units (9 train cars), which have a headway of 3.5 to 4 minutes, and a maximum speed of 80 km/h.
 The line can carry 60,000 passengers per hour in each direction.

 Line 1 has a train driving simulator supplied by Transurb Technirail that won the international tender issued by Cairo Metro in 2011.

 Line 2

 Line 2 (red) is the second line of the Cairo Metro, first opening in 1996.
 The line is 21.6 km long, of which 13 km are in tunnels.
 It serves 20 stations, of which 12 are underground.
 It is mostly in the bored tunnel, with two exceptions: a short section at the northern end approaching Shubra El Kheima which is elevated, and a section just south of this by cut-and-cover.
 Line 2 uses the third rail electrification system instead of the overhead line used in the first line.
 The communication extension for line 2 was provided by Alcatel in 2005.

-The minimum headway for the line is 2 minutes 40 seconds to 3 minutes.
+The minimum headway for the line is 2.7 to 3 minutes.

 Line 2 has a simulator installed in Shubra since 2002 which was delivered by French company CORYS.

-The first tunnel to be built under the Nile River carries line 2 across the river.
+The first tunnel to be built under the Nile River carries Line 2 across the river.